 Why segment customers at all?

-Customer segmentation is popular because it helps you market and sell more effectively.
+Customer segmentation is popular because it helps you identify new products and services to create next, as well as how to market and sell existing offerings more effectively.
 This is because you can develop a better understanding of your customers’ needs and desires.
+Here are some reasons why customer segmentation and customer segmentation analysis are critical for businesses:

-The business impact of doing this is even more important, and effective customer segmentation will help you to increase customer lifetime value.
-This means they will stay longer, and spend more.
+The business impact of doing this is even more important, as effective customer segmentation will help you to increase customer lifetime value, which means they will stay longer, and spend more.

-By better understanding the customer, and therefore being able to target them more effectively, you can drive greater loyalty.
-Instead of customers visiting Kiehl’s two times a year to get skincare products (with a big basket size), segmentation can give you insights that will help you get customers returning 5x a year with smaller basket sizes.
-Although each basket is smaller, you’ve increased customer loyalty because they are interacting with the business more frequently.
+By better understanding your customer, and therefore being able to target them more effectively, you can drive greater loyalty.
+Instead of customers visiting Sephora.com two times a year to get skincare products (with a big basket size), segmentation can give you insights that will help you get customers returning 5x a year with smaller basket sizes.
+Although each basket is smaller, customer loyalty has increased because they’re interacting with the business more frequently.

-Little and often is disproportionately more effective than a one-off.
-It is a more predictive indicator of behavior too, which will help inform business decisions.
-Not only will it improve loyalty but it will increase the value of the customer, meaning the lifetime value of the customer will increase.
+Smaller, more frequent purchases are disproportionately more effective than one large one-off purchase.
+It’s a more predictive indicator of behavior too, which will help inform business decisions in the future.
+Not only will it improve loyalty but it will increase the lifetime value of the customer.

-First up, look at industry-wide data on the marketplace, and then dig deeper and look at data on your own customer population.
+First up, your customer segmentation analysis should look at industry-wide data on the marketplace, and then dig deeper and look at data on your own customer population.
 Now, look at subsets within your customer population.
-This is where you begin to segment, so look to see what ties certain customers together.
+This is where you begin to segment, so look to see what similarities tie certain customers together.
 What correlations do you find?
 How do you know if there is a correlation?
 Or how do you even find a correlation?
+Then how do you know which engagement strategy will have the greatest influence over that customer segment?
 Use this as a structure when looking at the data and try to see how they tie together.

 - Who they are